tjhillard/json-api-deserialize/README.md

 # json-api-utils

-All of the horrible deserialization code you didn't want to have to write to effeciently handle JSON:API data on the frontend.
+All of the painful deserialization code you didn't want to have to write to efficiently handle JSON:API data on the frontend.

-* Nests included resources
+* Nests included resources 🕸
-* Normalizes data structures
+* Normalizes data structures 🏗
-* Converts all object keys to camelCased values
+* Converts all object keys to camelCased values 🐫
-* TypeScript typings
+* TypeScript typings 👌

 ## Raw
 ```json